Tour of Beijing Workers' Stadium Concludes for Users of International Web Portal of Beijing

 2025-11-29

-On the afternoon of November 26, the event titled "Tour of Beijing Workers' Stadium for Users of International Web Portal of Beijing" was held at the Beijing Workers' Stadium.
-Users of the International Web Portal of Beijing and its "BeijingService" WeChat account from over 10 countries, including the United States, Peru, South Africa, and the United Kingdom, gathered to discover Beijing's evolution and the cutting-edge technologies showcased at the stadium.
-Through detailed explanations and interactive exchanges, the event also helped the participants gain a better understanding of the services and functions of the web portal, greatly helping them better experience this capital city and integrate into life in Beijing.
+On the afternoon of November 26, users of the International Web Portal of Beijing and its "BeijingService" WeChat account gathered at Beijing Workers’ Stadium.
+The event served as a bridge helping expatriates better understand and integrate into Beijing.
+Participants from over 10 countries, including the United States, Peru, South Africa, and the United Kingdom, discovered Beijing's heritage and cutting-edge technologies showcased at the venue.
+Through detailed explanations and interactive exchanges, they also learned about the web portal’s services and functions.

 01.jpg